 The search_key is the item from the original table that you want to search for in the lookup table.

-If and when the search term is found, the value from a specific cell of that row is returned.
-The index value (the third argument) determines how many columns you go across before returning the value.
+If the search term is found, the value from a specific cell of that row is returned.
+The index value (the third argument) determines which column of the lookup table to use.

 If the index number is greater than the number of columns in the lookup table (i.e. you’re asking the VLOOKUP formula to return values from column 4 of a lookup table that only has 3 columns), a #REF! error is returned.

 The final argument takes a TRUE or FALSE value, sometimes written as 1 (TRUE) or 0 (FALSE).